 Application Information and Materials

-Please note: the applications below are for students interested in applying to the Divinity School (M.T.S. and M.Div. programs).
+Please note: The information below is for students interested in applying to the Divinity School (M.T.S. and M.Div. programs).
 Students interested in the M.A. or Ph.D. programs must apply through the Graduate Department of Religion .

 Applicants to the M.T.S. and M.Div. degree programs at the Divinity School must hold the baccalaureate degree from an accredited college or university and must have maintained an academic average of 2.9 or better.
-Typically students with prior first theological degrees are not considered for admission to the M.Div. and M.T.S. programs.
-Applications and supporting documents completed and on file by January 15 for fall matriculation will receive preference.
-Completed applications will be accepted through April 1 for the fall semester.
-Applications received after April 1 will be considered until May 1 if space permits.
-Applications received by January 15 are eligible to be considered for named full-tuition scholarships.
+Typically students with prior graduate-level, first theological degrees (such as a prior M.T.S. degree) are not considered for admission to the M.Div. and M.T.S. programs.

-Applications are reviewed by the Admission Committee, which determines the status of admit, decline or wait list.
+Applications are reviewed by the Admission Committee, which is comprised of members of the faculty and administration.
+The Admissions Committee collectively determines the status of admit, decline or wait list.
 Applicants are notified as soon as a decision is made.
 Students who are denied admission may be allowed to reapply after two years, as stated in our catalog.

 Preferred submission date for fall-term applicants.
 To be considered for full-tuition scholarships, your application must be complete by this date.